PhysioLabXR/PhysioLabXRDocs/source/FixationDetection.rst

     *Example-Video*'s plot, click the *[A]* button that shows up to have the plot auto-scale to fit the window.
     Now you should see the video from the participant's camera.

+A bit more on the three streams being replayed here, they are:

+*
+    *Example-Video* has 480,000 channels.
+It is the video frames from the participant's camera.
+The video is 400 by 400 pixels with 3 color channels.

+*
-The gaze pixel shows the pixel coordinate of where the participant is looking in the video frames.
-For the eyetracking stream, the first three channels are the gaze vector in the world coordinate system.
-The last channel has values of either 2 or 0.
+    *Example-Video-Gaze-Pixel* has two channels with values between 0 and 399.
+They are synchronized with *Example-Video* and the values are the pixel coordinates of where the participant is looking in the video frames.
+*
-Value of 2 means the eyetracking data is valid at this frame and 0 means data loss, possibly due to the participant blinking.
+    *Example-Eyetracking* has four channels.
+The first three channels are the gaze vectors' x, y and z.
+The last channel shows if this frame of data is valid.
+It has values of either 2 or 0.
+A value of 2 means the eyetracking data is valid at this frame, and 0 means data loss, possibly a result of participant blinking.

 .. note::
     The recording is about 6 minutes long.
-If anytime the replay finished while you are working on this tutorial, you can restart the replay by clicking the *Start Replay* button in the *Replay* tab.
+If anytime the replay is finished while you are working on this tutorial, you can restart the replay by clicking the *Start Replay* button in the *Replay* tab.
 Or the *Start* button in the *Playback Window*.
     Learn more about the *Replay* feature `here <Replay.html>`_.

 Gap filling the gaze sequence
 ******************************

 We will now add a *script* to process the eyetracking data.
-The first step towards fixation detection is to fill the glitches, or gaps in the gaze sequence.
-In short, the gap filling algorithm look at each interval where gaze data is invalid, if the gap is smaller than a default of 75 ms, it will consider this gap a system glitch and fill it by interpolating.
-If the gap is larger than 75 ms, it will consider this gap a blink and leave it as a gap of nan values.
+The first step towards fixation detection is filling the glitches that result in gaps in the gaze sequence.
+In short, the gap-filling algorithm looks at each interval where gaze data are invalid; if the gap is smaller than a threshold (default at 75 ms), it will consider this gap a system glitch and fill it by interpolating.
+If the gap is larger than 75 ms, it will consider this gap a blink and leave it as a gap with NaN values.
 Read more about the gap-filling algorithm in
 `the technical notes <technical_notes/About-fp-example.html#the-gap-filling-algorithm>`_ of this tutorial.